leamusa/js-mail-dadi/README.md

 # Mail:

-1. Ask to the user the e-mail adress, check if the user is inside of a list of whome can acced,
+1. Ask to the user the e-mail adress,
+2.  check if the user is inside of a list of whome can acced,(already registrated)
-2. Print an appropriate msg on the exit of the controle.
+3. Print an appropriate msg on the exit of the controle.

 # Dice Game: